Who doesn’t love a luscious cupcake? It’s a challenge to eat just one.

 - Cupcakes always pair well with a sparkling wine

 This popular decadent flavor is the ideal match for a jammy Cabernet Sauvignon.
 Oak aged wines, with hints of vanilla, compliment the rich flavors.
 Other crowd pleasing combinations are Syrah, Malbec, and Barbera.
+If you enjoy candy decorations on cupcakes, try this delicious wine and chocolate treat.

 When serving Angel food cake or vanilla buttercream based desserts, choose an off-dry Riesling or Chardonnay (watching the acidity levels).
 The sweetness of the cupcake compliments these wines beautifully.
 Another option is a sweet sparkling wine made with Muscat grapes, such as Prosecco or Champagne.